NelloKudo/osu-winello/README.md

 Since osu! runs on Wine, you can play that on Steam Deck as well!

-It is recommended to not manually install pipewire on the Steam Deck as it is already installed by default and attempting to do so may cause audio issues in gaming mode.
+It is recommended to not manually install PipeWire on the Steam Deck as it is already installed by default and attempting to do so may cause audio issues.

 Before using the script, make sure to:
 - Set a password using the `passwd` command